Jaaanet/BudgetBuddy/Function_Descriptions_BudgetBuddy.md

 - profile_summary_loop(self, profile: UserProfile): Gives all the profile menu options and lets user choose where to go
 - record_income_flow(self, profile: UserProfile): Collects the date, amount, category, and description of an income object and adds it to the user's profile
 - record_expense_flow(seld, profile: UserProfile): Collects the date, amount, category, and description of an expense object and adds it to the user's profile
-- view_all_transaction_flow(self, profile: UserProfile): Shows a summary for all of the transactions for a chosen month and year
+- view_year_transactions_flow(self, profile): Shows a summary for all of the transactions for a chosen year
+- view_monthly_summaries_flow(self, profile): Shows a summary of all transactions per month of the current year
 - edit_transaction_flow(self, profile: UserProfile): Lets the user update an existing transaction
 - delete_transaction_flow(self, profile: UserProfile): Lets the user choose an existing transaction to delete
-- change_month_flow(self): Lets the user choose a month and year to switch to for viewing a summary of that month and year's transactions
+- change_year_flow(self): Lets the user choose a different year to switch to
 #### Function (outside of class):
 - run(): Simple way to start the program outside of the class